 Location and Practicalities

-Hot drinks and pure water are available on the premises.
+The venue has a kitchenette whre drinks can be made.
 Lunch may be brought or easily purchased nearby.

 Unlike conventional massage, it is not necessary to be unclothed to receive a Pulsing session.
 Wear or bring clothing that is comfortable and does not restrict movement; t-shirt and jogpants or leggings are recommended (preferably cotton, as Lycra tends to be too slippery).